Will I Lose Muscle Instead of Fat on GLP-1 Medications Like Ozempic?

 • You’re slouching more, or your body feels “wobbly”

-• You’re not eating enough protein
+• You’re barely eating protein

 • Slow Down Your Reps: Fast and sloppy doesn’t build strong, toned muscle.
 Slow, controlled movements (especially during the lowering phase) help your muscles work harder without needing to lift super heavy.
 Plus, it’s gentler on joints and reduces injury risk.